Ex-LB Henderson to sue Jets, seeks $3.3M

 Former New York Jets linebacker Erin Henderson is planning to sue the team for wrongful termination and disability discrimination, his attorney confirmed Tuesday.

-Henderson, currently a free agent, is seeking $3.3 million in compensatory damages -- the amount of his unpaid 2016 salary, plus his nonguaranteed 2017 salary.
+Henderson, currently a free agent, is seeking $3.3 million in compensatory damages -- the amount of his unpaid 2016 salary, plus his non-guaranteed 2017 salary.
 In February, the Jets declined to exercise his 2017 option for $2.25 million.
 Henderson, 31, also is seeking punitive damages.

 His New Jersey-based attorney, Lawrence Lavigne, sent a notification letter, dated Sept.
 14, to Jets chairman and CEO Christopher Johnson.
-The letter said he'd file the lawsuit in New Jersey Superior Court on Friday if the two sides can't agree to a private settlement.
+The letter said he would file the lawsuit in New Jersey Superior Court on Friday if the two sides can't agree to a private settlement.

 In an interview with ESPN, Lavigne said he hasn't heard back from the Jets.